acchow/seadoo/README.md

 # Semi-Automated Design of Ontologies

-Used in conjunction with the [Common Logic Repository](https://github.com/gruninger/colore)
+Used in conjunction with ontologies in the [Common Logic Repository](https://github.com/gruninger/colore)

 ## Installations and Setup
 1. [Python 3+](https://www.python.org/downloads/)